cmake-wheel/cmeel/docs/main.md

 ### Patch

 Cmeel will automatically apply a `cmeel.patch` provided at the root of the project if it exists.
+If cmeel try to apply this patch, and detect that it was already applied, it shouldn't complain about it.

 ### Other options in `[build-system]` section of `pyproject.toml`